-Nissa la Bella – Paul Shawcross writes about his favourite places in beautiful Nice
+Nissa la Bella – Paul Shawcross favourite places in beautiful Nice

 Fabulous Nice lies along the shores of Baie des Anges at the eastern end of Provence, on what English speakers call the French Riviera but which the French know as the Côte d’Azur.
 The English aristocracy discovered its delights during the early Victorian era but the secret eventually got out and the Riviera soon established itself as an international playground for everyone.

 Vieux Nice – Nissa

 Nice can be divided into two parts, the old town, or Vieux Nice, and the Modern Town.
 Vieux Nice occupies a relatively small area at the foot of Château Hill near the eastern end of the Promenade des Anglais and can be explored easily in half a day.

 Italian in character, and the birthplace of Guiseppe Garibadi, it was in fact part of the Kingdom of Sardinia-Piedmont up till 1860 and known as Nizza, or Nissa in the old Provençal language.
 Even today the unofficial anthem of Nice is ‘Nissa la Bella’ sung in the local Niçard dialect.

 A good place to start your exploration is the colourful daily market on the Cours Saleya.
 Next, stroll along the old streets where you’ll find Baroque churches including Cathédrale Ste-Réparate and Gésu, renaissance Palaces and attractive squares before relaxing in the colourful Place Rossetti.